x-zang/x-zang.github.io/_pages/about.md

 ## News

+[Mar 2025] My abstract (oral presentation) was accepted to GLBIO'25.
+I will present on a novel computational method for single-cell RNA-seq assembly.

 [Oct 2024] I presented my work "Augmenting Transcriptome Annotations through the Lens of Splicing Evolution" in Bioinformatics Method Developers Community Day at Penn State.
 Update Nov '24: This work "[TENNIS](https://doi.org/10.1101/2024.11.04.621892)" is available as a preprint.

 [Sep 2024] I traveled to and presented my proceeding talk *Anchorage* at **WABI** 2024 in Royal Holloway, University of London, UK.
 The proceeding paper is published and freely available at [doi:10.4230/LIPIcs.WABI.2024.22](https://doi.org/10.4230/LIPIcs.WABI.2024.22).